BlaqueDevs/se-assignment-day-4-software-project-management-JrNyambura/README.md

 1. Aligns Features with Demand – By analyzing trends, you can prioritize features that are most valuable to users, such as AI-driven product recommendations, faster search functionality, or mobile-first design.
 2. Enhances Competitive Advantage – Knowing what competitors offer and what gaps exist allows you to differentiate your software, whether through better UX, affordability, or unique integrations.
 3. Targets the Right Audience – Understanding customer needs helps refine your marketing strategy.
+4. Adapting to Industry Changes – E-commerce and digital shopping trends evolve quickly.
+Awareness of shifts like omnichannel retail, voice commerce, or AI-driven automation ensures your software remains relevant.